Why Documentary?

 Scottish Documentary Institute is committed to, and champions, inclusion and diversity.

-The Campaign is called 50|50+ Women Direct because the ‘50+’ that we want to achieve includes cis women, trans women, genderqueer, femme/feminine-identifying, and non-binary filmmakers.
+The Campaign is called 50|50+ Women Direct because the ‘50+’ that we want to achieve includes women (including trans women) and other marginalised genders.